-Picking your wedding colors is an essential part of planning during any season, but fall wedding colors can pose a particular challenge.
-Orange is an obvious choice (hello, pumpkin patch season!), but if that's not your style, don't worry.
-There are dozens of other fall wedding colors out there — from rich jewel tones to earthy neutrals and even pastels — that will capture the magic of the season while feeling modern and trendy.
+Picking your wedding colors is an essential part of your wedding checklist during any season, but fall wedding colors can pose a particular challenge.
+Orange is an obvious choice (hello, pumpkin patch season!), but if that's not quite your style, don't worry.
+There are dozens of other fall wedding colors out there — from rich jewel tones to earthy neutrals and even pastels — that will capture the magic of the season while also feeling stylish and trendy.
 Ready to finalize your fall color palette?
-This inspirational roundup of modern fall wedding colors will help spark your imagination, but if you need even more ideas, you can check out our top wedding colors of 2019, or head to the WeddingWire Color Palette Generator to find customized color combos.
+This roundup of modern fall wedding colors and ideas will help spark your imagination, but if you need even more inspo, you can check out our top wedding colors of 2019, or head to the WeddingWire Color Palette Generator to find customized color combos.

 Don't choose your fall wedding colors without seeing these ideas first.

-Muted colors and neutrals are beautiful if you're going for a softer look.
+Muted colors and neutrals are beautiful if you're going for a softer look (see more neutral wedding color palette ideas here).
 Combine hues like eucalyptus green, dove gray, and ivory for a wedding with down-to-earth style.
-You can even incorporate natural accents to emphasize the fall season.
-We like these white and gray gourds that evoke an autumnal theme in an understated way.
+You can even incorporate natural accents to emphasize the fall season — we like these white and gray gourds that evoke an autumnal theme in an understated way.

 This is one of the most versatile (and foolproof) combination of wedding colors for fall.
 Whether your wedding style is bohemian, rustic, or formal, burgundy and gold are always a winning combo!
 Pair this duo with black accents to create a look that's slightly moody and mysterious.